-3. Write a conclusion section to summarize your key findings.
-Keep this section short, and support your conclusions with your key findings.
+For instance, "According to the all-company survey, 65 percent of employees are currently support your conclusions with your key findings.
 For example, "Based on the fact that only 65 percent of employees are happy with our benefits package, there is an opportunity to improve employee morale by boosting our internal benefits package."